 During translation of large proteins, folding begins in a co-translational manner.
 Co-translational folding of a fusion partner means that in the majority of cases, the N-terminal domain will start to fold first.
 If this initial folding results in a properly folded domain, then it is reasonable to assume that the C-terminal domain will also be able to fold correctly.
 Alternatively, if the N-terminal domain misfolds and starts to present aberrant hydrophobic surfaces, there is a strong likelihood that initiation of the normal folding pathway of the C-terminal domain will be affected, leading to aberrant folding of the C-terminal domain.
 As we positioned BCCP at C-terminal domain, it would be expected that mis-folding of a N-terminal fusion partner will perturb the proper folding of BCCP and therefore prevent downstream biotinylation of BCCP and immobilisation onto slide.

 12. What is the volume of protein lysate spotted on the array?

 9 nanolitres of crude protein lysate are spotted in quadruplicate on the array.

 13. What is the concentration of spotted proteins?

-One of the major advantages of using the streptavidin-biotin interaction as the basis for array fabrication is that they have a very high binding affinity.
-The high affinity of streptavidin-biotin interaction means that we quickly start to saturate the available biotin-binding sites on the slide surface so a crude normalization of protein loading can be achieved without pre-adjusting the concentrations of the protein lysates to compensate for differences in the individual expression levels of all 1,600 different proteins.
+One of the major advantages of using the streptavidin-biotin interaction as the basis for array fabrication is that they have very high binding affinity.
+The high affinity of streptavidin-biotin interaction means that we quickly start to saturate the available biotin-binding sites on the slide surface so a crude normalisation of protein loading can be achieved without pre-adjusting the concentrations of the protein lysates to compensate for differences in the individual expression levels of all 1,600 different proteins.

 14. Are the proteins purified before immobilisation onto slides?